 WordPress is one of the most SEO-friendly content management systems out of the box.
 It does, however, have plenty of room for improvement and customization.

-That’s what makes WordPress SEO by Team Yoast so essential.
+That’s what makes the RankMath SEO plugin so essential.
 The plugin goes beyond just easy title tag and meta descriptions to fixing a lot of technical SEO issues and integrating really cutting edge SEO features directly into WordPress.

 WordPress is fairly lean and fast out of the box.
 However, once you start adding posts, images, plugins, themes and everything else – website speed can quickly become an issue, regardless of hosting.
 And every website owner will tell you that speed is critical online.